ericinlinux/covid-social-contagion/README.md

+# Opinion Contagion Model

-# Disconnecting for good: understanding how interventionsbased on social network analysis could reduce the spread ofthe COVID-19 and increase self-isolation adherence
+##### Disconnecting for the good: A network-oriented model for social contagion of opinions and social network interventions to increase adherence to social distancing

+###### Eric Araujo (eric at ufla dot br)

+---

+This repository contains the codes and results obtained for the paper "Disconnecting for the good: A network-oriented model for social contagion of opinions and social network interventions to increase adherence to social distancing".

-### Running Netlogo script
+# Running Netlogo script

+To run the simulations use the following command lines.
+These commands were tested on a Mac OSx 10.15.4

 ```
 ./netlogo-headless.sh \